-Influencing the Influencers (with Dina Mayzlin), under 2nd round review, Marketing Science.
+Influencing the Influencers (with Dina Mayzlin), forthcoming, Marketing Science.

 Abstract: Social media influencers are category enthusiasts who often post product recommendations.
 Firms sometimes pay influencers to skew their product reviews in favor of the firm.
 We ask the following research questions.
 First, what is the optimal level of affiliation (if any) from the firm’s perspective?
-Second, what is the impact of affiliation on consumer welfare?
 Affiliation introduces positive bias to the influencer’s review but also decreases the persuasiveness of the review.
-Finally, since affiliated reviews are often biased in favor of the firm, what is the impact of affiliation on consumer welfare?
+Secondly, since affiliated reviews are often biased in favor of the firm, what is the impact of affiliation on consumer welfare?
 We find that the affiliation decision depends on the cost of information acquisition, the consumer’s prior and awareness, and the disclosure regime.
-When the consumer’s prior belief is low, the firm needs to affiliate less closely or not at all in order to preserve the influencer’s persuasiveness.
+When the consumer’s prior belief is low, the firm needs to affiliate less closely or not at all in order to preserve the influencer’s persuasiveness, the change in the consumer’s belief following the influencer’s review.
 In contrast, when the consumer’s prior belief is high, the firm fully affiliates with the influencer to both maximize awareness and prevent a negative review.
 We also show that the firm’s involvement can be Pareto-improving if the information acquisition cost is relatively high, and a partial disclosure rule may increase consumer welfare.

 Can Curation Algorithms Amplify the Effect of Trolls? (with Dina Mayzlin)